redhat-cop/network.telemetry/README.md

 ## Capabilities
 - `Gather Telemetry Facts`: Gather telemetry facts from network devices and store it as host_vars (locally or remote), enabling the creation of a telemetry source-of-truth on a per target host basis.

-- `Configure Telemetry`: Manage telemetry as a discrete resource on target hosts.
-Use locally or remotely stored source-of-truth to push (or update) configuration and also detect drifts.
+- `Manage Telemetry Configuration`: Configure telemetry as a discrete resource on target hosts.
+Use locally or remotely stored source-of-truth to push (or update) configuration and also detect/remediate drifts.

 - `Perform Telemetry Health Checks`: Run health checks to validate the telemetry process running on target hosts.
 Check for transport connection status, verify data collection statistics for sensor paths, and more.